QuinStreet Inc. (QNST) Shares Plummet Below 1-Year High

 Conclusion

-In a nutshell, QuinStreet Inc. (QNST) has experienced a bad performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+In conclusion, QuinStreet Inc. (QNST) has had a bad performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.